Observation Tower

 – Caren Glotfelty, Past Executive Director of the Allegheny County Parks Foundation.

-The Observation Tower has undergone an extensive structural assessment and overall determined to be in good condition.
+The Observation Tower has undergone an extensive structural assessment and it was determined to be in good condition overall.
 Some minor structural repairs will be included in the scope of work.
 The interior and exterior of the tank will be sandblasted and repainted.
 The design intent for selecting the new exterior paint color will consider the original 1936 appearance based on historic photographs.
 The ironwork railings along the staircase and the domed overlook will require additional features to make them compliant with current codes and assure public safety.

 A design contract for the structural assessment and construction drawings was awarded by Allegheny County to Buchart Horn Architects at a cost of $108,660.
 The design progressed to final construction documents and was publicly bid by Allegheny County in December 2022 to hire a construction contractor.
 Unfortunately, all bids were largely overbudget and construction was unable to begin as planned in 2023.

 Currently, the Parks Foundation is fundraising to secure the additional $1 million needed to complete construction.
-Total project budget for design and construction is anticipated to be around $2 million, with almost $1 million already fundraised.
+The total project budget for design and construction is anticipated to be around $2 million, with almost $1 million already fundraised.
 After funding is secured, the project will be re-bid for construction.

 Allegheny County is expected to match the $400,000 grant awarded by the Babcock Charitable Trust.